Alfresco/alfresco-ng2-components/docs/content-services/search-filter.component.md

 Every field declared within the `facetFields` group is presented by a separate collapsible category at runtime.

-By default, users see only top 5 entries.
+By default, users see only the top 5 entries.
-If there are more than 5 entries, the "Show more" button is displayed to allow displaying next block of results.
+If there are more than 5 entries, the "Show more" button is displayed to let the user move to the next block of results.

 ![Facet Fields](../docassets/images/search-facet-fields.png)